Skip to content

 RAG (Retrieval-Augmented Generation) is the killer feature for most Dify users.
 You upload your documents, and the chatbot answers questions using your data instead of hallucinating.

-If you want to understand RAG fundamentals in depth, our RAG tutorial with LlamaIndex explains the concepts thoroughly.
+If you want to understand RAG fundamentals in depth, our RAGFlow self-hosting guide covers chunking, embedding, and retrieval on a dedicated engine.
 Here we will build one using Dify's visual interface — no code required.

 Step 1: Create a Knowledge Base